Matthew Rehwoldt: Independent circuit (2009–2012)

-WWE
+WWE (2012–2020)

 Developmental territories (2012–2014)

 Rehwoldt signed a contract with WWE in early 2012, and was assigned to its developmental territory, Florida Championship Wrestling (FCW), where he began using the ring name "Aiden English," debuting on March 1, 2012 as part of an 8-man tag team match.
 He made his televised debut on the March 15, 2012 taping of FCW television, airing on April 15, 2012, teaming with Audrey Marie in an intergender tag team match against Rick Victor and Paige.

 After WWE rebranded FCW as NXT in 2012, English's television debut took place on the June 27 episode of the rebooted NXT taped at Full Sail University, losing to Leo Kruger.
 English was used primarily as a jobber throughout the rest of the year, losing to wrestlers including Bray Wyatt, Ryback, and Big E Langston.
 He scored his first televised win on the September 18, 2013 episode of NXT, defeating Michael Q. Laurie.

 A week later, on the September 25 episode of NXT, English sang a parody version of the "Major-General's Song" from the musical The Pirates of Penzance while approaching the ring.
 He subsequently began singing before, during and after his matches, while also establishing himself as a heel.
 Throughout the year, English scored wins over Jason Jordan and Camacho.
 In the beginning of 2014, English began a feud with Colin Cassady, losing to him on the January 1 episode of NXT in a sing-off but defeating him in several matches.